EC directs states to provide adequate security to star campaigners during poll period | Law-Order

 ''The commission has taken cognisance of the matter and has decided that the star campaigners... appointed by the political parties shall be provided adequate security cover within the state during the period of conduct of elections,'' it said.

-Though the letter does not mention any particular case, Owaisi is one of the ''lead/star campaigners'' of the All India Majlis-e-Ittehadul Muslimeen for UP assembly elections.
+Though the letter does not mention any particular case, Owaisi is one of the ''lead/star campaigners'' of the All India Majlis-e-Ittehadul Muslimeen for the Uttar Pradesh Assembly elections.

 The AIMIM is a recognised state party in Telangana.

-The EC letter said the political parties concerned will provide visit plan, route chart and any other necessary information for providing necessary security cover to their star campaigners, to the chief electoral officer and the district election officer concerned.
+The EC letter said the concerned political parties will provide a visit plan, route chart, and any other necessary information for providing necessary security cover to their star campaigners to the chief electoral officer and the concerned district election officer.

-A copy of the letter has also been marked to leaders of all recognised national and state parties.
+A copy of the letter has also been marked to leaders of all recognized national and state parties.

 On Thursday, gunshots were fired at Owaisi's vehicle at Hapur in western Uttar Pradesh when he was returning to Delhi after campaigning for the assembly elections.

-Uttar Pradesh, Uttarakhand, Goa, Punjab and Manipur will go for assembly polls from February 10 to March 7.
+Assembly polls will be held in Uttar Pradesh, Uttarakhand, Goa, Punjab and Manipur from February 10 to March 7.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)